Updated on 21 October 2014

-The case was filed by Hamdy El Fakharany, an independent member with the previous parliament.
-He appears to have an independent political agenda and was in the courts in 2010 over property deals done under the Mubarak regime.
+The case was filed by a private individual Engineer Hamdy El Fakharany, who appears to have an independent political agenda and was in the Egyptian courts in 2010 over property deals done under the Mubarak regime.

 Why did he bring this case?